waku-org/pm/README.md

 For each:

-- _Milestone_, there is a GH issue under the https://github.com/waku-org/pm repo with `milestone` label assigned
+- _Milestone_, there is a GH issue in the https://github.com/waku-org/pm repo with `milestone` label assigned
+- _Milestone_, there is a GH Milestone in https://github.com/waku-org/pm repo, to which relevant _Epics of epics_ are added.
+- _Epic of epics_, there is a GH issue in the https://github.com/waku-org/pm with `epic` label assigned.
-- _Milestone_, there is a label with format `E:<year>-<milestone title>` created across all relevant https://github.com/waku-org/ repos (see [labels.yml](./.github/labels.yml)).
+- _Epic of epics_, there is the label with format `E:<epic name>` created across all relevant https://github.com/waku-org/ repos (see [labels.yml](./.github/labels.yml)).
-- _Epic_, there is a GH issue under the relevant https://github.com/waku-org/ repo with related _Milestone_ label (`E:...`) and `epic` label assigned.
+- _Epic_, there is a GH issue under the relevant https://github.com/waku-org/ repo with related _Epic of epics_ label (`E:...`) and `epic` label assigned.
 The GH issue is assigned to the _owner_ of the epic.
-- _Task_, there is a GH issue and/or pull request under the relevant https://github.com/waku-org/ repo with related _Epic_ label.
+- _Task_, there is a GH issue and/or pull request under the relevant https://github.com/waku-org/ repo with related _Epic of epics_ label (`E:...`).

-Hence, correct _Milestone_ label must be assigned to all GH issues/pull requests representing a _Milestone_ or _Task_.
+Hence, correct _Epic of epics_ (`E:...`) label must be assigned to all GH issues/pull requests representing a _Epic_ or _Task_.
 This will enable the usage of the new reporting dashboard and reduce manual maintenance.

-Ideally, every:

-- _Milestone_ GH issue contains a list of planned _Epics_.
-- _Epic_ GH issue contains list of planned and completed _Tasks_.

-Note: GitHub `milestone` functionality is **not** used as part of this process.
+Also note that GitHub milestones and GitHub issues for _Epic of epics_ are both limited to the https://github.com/waku-org/pm repo.
+We are not duplicate GitHub milestones across the repo..

+Which means, in terms of _navigation_:

+- Work for a Milestone is described in the related GitHub issue and tracked in the GitHub milestone.
+- In the GitHub milestone, we have a list of _Epics of epics_ to be achieved, the _epics of epics_ are being closed as the work is done across all clients.
+- To look at remaining work for an _epics of epics_, one need to look at all issues (_epics_ and _tasks_) with the corresponding _epic of epics_ label (`E:...`)

+Finally, ideally an _Epic of epics_ do list the _epics_ as a todo list in the GH issue description, but it's not mandatory for tracking.
+The same way, an _Epic_ should list the _tasks_ as a todo list in the GH issue description, but it's not mandatory as long as the _acceptance criteria_ is clearly defined.

 ### Reporting

 **Monthly**:

-- Report progress of each _Milestone_
-- Report _Epics_ that were closed last months and expected to be closed next month
-- Other relevant items (RISK, etc)
+Handled by insight team

 **Weekly**: Report progress on each **active** _Epic_ per subteam.